Jim Runyon

-"Good Night My Love," and his signature closing, "from a Runyon named Jim."

 Early years

 Runyon was born in Logan, West Virginia and grew up in Williamson, where his father owned a furniture store.
 He had an early interest in radio and started out as a janitor at a radio station in Welch, West Virginia.
 When the station's regular announcer did not arrive for work one Saturday morning, Runyon convinced the station manager to let him go on the air.
 This worked out to be a regular air shift for him until it was learned that he was only thirteen years old.
 The state's Child Welfare Department intervened, and Runyon had to leave the airwaves until his fourteenth birthday.
 Runyon went on the air at WBTH when his family moved to Williamson, where he attended high school.

 Runyon won a scholarship at Marshall College in Huntington, West Virginia, but left college after six months.
 While attending college, Runyon worked nights for WHTN Radio.
 His studies were suffering because of his full-time job, so Runyon elected to leave school in favor of his radio work.